13 Steps to Optimise Your Local Search

 12.Develop AMP Pages

-Again, once you have actioned the other steps, you could consider developing AMPs.
+Again, once you have completed the other steps, you could consider developing AMPs.

-- Accelerated Mobile Pages – This is something Google has been recently promoting and they are pages for mobiles that are stripped of styling, images etc so the page will load very fast.
+- Accelerated Mobile Pages – This is something Google has been recently promoting.
+These are pages for mobiles that are stripped of styling, images etc so the page will load very fast.
 Once you have created the AMP you will have no choice whether the user sees the AMP or the full page.
 Google will decide the best option for the user.
 This is particularly useful for pages linked to from Facebook or other social media sites.

 13. Blog, Blog and Blog